 To get started using Hail on your data or public data:

 We encourage use of the Discussion Forum for user and dev support, feature requests, and sharing your Hail-powered science.
 Follow Hail on Twitter @hailgenetics.
 Please report any suspected bugs to github issues.

-The Hail team is based in the Neale lab at the Stanley Center for Psychiatric Research of the Broad Institute of MIT and Harvard and the Analytic and Translational Genetics Unit of Massachusetts General Hospital.
+The Hail team is embedded in the Neale lab at the Stanley Center for Psychiatric Research of the Broad Institute of MIT and Harvard and the Analytic and Translational Genetics Unit of Massachusetts General Hospital.

 Contact the Hail team at